Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Freckles tend to form in response to short bursts of sun exposure, especially in people with a genetic predisposition to them.
 They are essentially clusters of melanin that appear on the skin's surface.
 The formation of freckles is often a genetic trait and tends to be more common in individuals with fair skin.

 Age spots, however, are more closely linked to cumulative sun exposure over time.
-As you age, your skin’s ability to regenerate and repair itself decreases.
-This leads to the development of larger, more permanent patches of pigmentation, commonly known as age spots.
-Essentially, these spots are a sign of your skin’s history of sun exposure and how it has changed over the years.
+As skin ages, it renews itself more slowly, and the look of larger, more persistent patches of pigmentation, commonly known as age spots, can develop.
+Essentially, these spots reflect your skin's history of sun exposure and how its appearance has changed over the years.

 At first glance, freckles and age spots might look similar, but there are a few key differences that can help you tell them apart.
-Here’s what to look for:
+Freckles often become less noticeable with age and reduced sun exposure, though they tend to persist throughout life, while age spots usually appear later and stay year-round.
+Here is what to look for:

 Size And Shape